nishu88/KSP-IPH-2019-table15/table15/README.md

 # India-Police-Hackathon-2019

+Synopsis.txt has the entire synopsis of the project <br/>

+# HOW TO RUN <br/>
+The manin.ipynb file has the entire code for training and testing Every cell is commented to explain what each cell does </br>

+The cells run  datacropping, facial feature extraction, training using cnn, and testing on the embeddings<br/>

+## Folder descriptions

+train_dataset_cropped - the training data images </br>
+final_dataset_cropped - testing data images </br>

+Vpree - Vpree approach for training and testing to create embeddings</br>
+simple run the files present within the folder</br

+face_eye_ears_mapping - holds a test image for te input to face_mappings.py file, which creates mappings for eyes nose ears as trains<br/>

+face_recogntion - training using CNN approach <br/>

+## File descriptions
+data_rename.py - Run to rename image datasets to specific requirement <br/>
+face_detection_and_crop - To detect faces and crops them and stores <br/>

 Modules IMPLEMENTED :-

 ### Extracting face from data
 <br />
- this crops the image to focus only on the facial features of a person
+ This crops the image to focus only on the facial features of a person

  ![image](https://user-images.githubusercontent.com/29069343/69004596-21530c80-093c-11ea-94d5-32a4cf78d06f.png)

  ### cctv monitor
 <br />
-  this actively monitors a online LIVE cctv link and makes a search database
+ This actively monitors a online LIVE cctv link and makes a search database

   ![image](https://user-images.githubusercontent.com/29069343/69004616-75f68780-093c-11ea-8cb4-96d7173ec0e0.png)